LandonLloyd/LandonLloyd/README.md

 I am a programmer learning how to code for fun.
 I am going through the FreeCodeCamp Curriculum where I started from the very beginning.
 I have currently attained the Responsive Web Design and JavaScript Algorithms and Data Structures Certifications.
 I am currently working through the Front-End-Libraries section, where I am learning more about jQuery.
 I found a love for programming at the beginning of the COVID-19 lockdown when I wanted to do something useful with my time.
 I will continue to keep learning and having fun with code and hopefully one day finish the FreeCodeCamp Curriculum!

 ## Currently Working On
 I am currently working on completing the Front-End-Libraries section of FreeCodeCamp.
 Overall though I am working on completing the whole FreeCodeCamp Curriculum.
+All of my projects can be viewed here on GitHub!

 ## Contributions
 I am fairly new to Github and have been learning how to use it.
 I have made most of my contributions to a [Discord Bot named Becca-Bot](https://github.com/nhcarrigan/BeccaBot).
 I have also done a tiny bit of contributing to the FreeCodeCamp discord bot.
-I have also completed the HacktoberFest 2020 event which taught me a lot about contributing and how to use Github.
+I have also completed the HacktoberFest 2020 event which taught me a lot about contributing and how to use GitHub.
+I am working on getting better at contributing and love open source!

 ## 100 days of code
 ![100 Days of Code Round 1](https://img.shields.io/badge/100%20Days%20of%20Code-Round%201%20Day%20100-purple)